zabbix/zabbix/templates/db/ignite_jmx/README.md

 For Zabbix version: 5.0 and higher
 Official JMX Template for Apache Ignite and Gridgain computing platform.
+This template is based on the original template developed by Igor Akkuratov, Senior Engineer at GridGain Systems and Apache Ignite Contributor.

 This template was tested on: